wjdenny/wjdenny.github.io/content/@1999truscott_case.md

 > I support the sort of research program [[Dana Ferris|Ferris]] outlines in her conclusion.
 I may even participate in it.
 But the logic of such a program needs to be clarified.
 The goal is not to determine whether and adequate case can be made for abandoning grammar correction-- that has already been done.
 Its purpose should be to search for those special, hypothetical circumstances under which correction might not be a bad idea. [[Resources/Articles/1999 Truscott.pdf#page=11|page 121]]

-- [ ] #task outline a research agenda to collect the data necessary to say more on this topic
-- [ ] #task summarize Ferris's research program

 > The decisions will ultimately be made not  by me or by [[Dana Ferris|Ferris]] or by anyone else who writes about this subject, but by individual teachers. [[Resources/Articles/1999 Truscott.pdf#page=11|page 121]]